-Scholarships and Education Benefits for Gold Star Families
+Scholarships & Education Benefits for Gold Star Families

 While there are many scholarships intended for veterans, there are also scholarships and military education benefits specifically for Gold Star Families to assist those surviving family members.

 There are no words we can say to express our gratitude to those who have lost a loved one during service to our country.
 They have gone through something so unimaginable.

 Those same family members may wish to further their educational goals whether it is a young widow wanting to go back to school, or a child of a fallen service member getting ready to start her freshman year of college.

 List of Gold Star Families Scholarships & Education Benefits